OmdenaAI/silicon-valley-chapter-extreme-weather/src/tasks/task-1-exploratory-data-analysis/readme.md

 These are a few guidelines for every colaborator

  1- Please upload the notebook in the specified notebooks folder only.
+Uploading incomplete notebooks is strictly prohibited.

- 2- Do not upload Incomplete notebooks.
+ 2- The tasks and the contributions of every collaborator are provided in the table below and is manually updated on Weekends by the Task-leader.

- 3- Make sure to comment down your notebook well so that if anyone views your notebook he is able to understand your intuition and way of approach.
+ 3- The task-1 comprises of visualizations and Exploratory-data-analysis, since after the EDA the shape of the dataset may change due to truncation of irrelevant columns so if any collaborator wishes to update his/her pre-processed file upload it in the EDA datasets subfolder in the task-1-exploratory-data-analysis folder.

  4- The Report will be avaialable and updated in the specified report folder for the task-1-exploratory-data-analysis.